mejiasrenalene/Medcheck/README.md

 # Medcheck

-The project MedCheck, a web-based doctor appointment and scheduling system, is currently approximately 50% complete.
-The Patient Module is fully developed and functional, including account registration, login, and appointment booking features.
-The Authentication Module is also successfully implemented and supports all user access to the system.
+MedCheck is a web-based doctor appointment and scheduling system designed to streamline the process of booking medical consultations.
+It features a fully functional Patient Module with account registration, login, and appointment booking, along with an implemented Authentication Module that ensures secure user access.